Leels/Anagrams-and-Antigrams/README.md

 ## By: Lela Smith

 ### Description
-#### Algorithm to check if words two words are anagrams or antigrams.
+#### Algorithm to check if two words are anagrams or antigrams.
 A project to practice Test Driven Development in Ruby.

 ### Specs
 |Behavior|Input|Output|